EashwarIndia/opensplunk/README.md

    Feng is targeted to be chosen as the standard log service of openstack.

    Feng will be a Data engine, which can index the data which it receives and make it searchable via a google like search interface.
 Feng can provide search, analytics and visualization capabilities to data stored in your openstack environment or other storage systems.
 Our aim is to design a opensource, easy to use, plug and play data analytics Engine.

+   The feng project was started with goal to provide a realtime data analytics engine for OpenStack.
+It will be design to collect any data from the openstack environment in real-time for IT search, In-depth analytics, and visualization.
+It will be design to monitor Core openstack components, as well as the applications running on the virtual machines.

 - Why the project is named as Feng?